aallen90/elkbledom/README.md

 ## Config

-After Setup, you can config two elkbledom params under Settings -> Integrations -> search elkbledom integration -> Config.
+After Setup, you can configure elkbledom params under Settings → Integrations → ElkBLEDOM → Configure.

-#### Reset color when led turn on
+#### Reset color when LED turns on

-When led strip turn on, led reset to color white or not.
-This is needed if you want because i don´t know led strip state and is needed a reset.
+When LED strip turns on, reset to color white.
+Useful if external controls (IR remote) changed the state.

 #### Disconnect delay or timeout

-You can configure time led strip disconnected from HA (0 equal never disconnect).
+Time before disconnecting from the LED strip (0 = never disconnect).

+#### RGB Gain (R/G/B)

+Color calibration for white balance.
+Values 0.0-3.0.
+Use `test_device.py` to find optimal values for your device.

+#### Brightness Mode

+- **auto** - Integration chooses the best method
+- **rgb** - Scale RGB values for brightness (better color accuracy)
+- **native** - Use device's brightness command

 ## Features

 #### Discovery

-Automatically discover ELK BLEDOM based lights without manually hunting for Bluetooth MAC address
+Automatically discover ELK BLEDOM based lights without manually hunting for Bluetooth MAC address.

 #### On/Off/RGB/Brightness support

-#### Emulated RGB brightness

-Supports adjusting brightness of RGB lights
+#### Color Temperature Emulation

+RGB-based color temperature from 1800K (warm) to 7000K (cool) for devices without native CCT.

+#### Effect Support

+Light effects with emoji labels: 🌈 Smooth Cycle, ⚡ Jump RGB, 💓 Breathing, and more.

 #### Multiple light support

+#### Microphone Effects

+Sound-reactive effects with sensitivity control (on supported devices).

 ## Not supported

 #### Live state polling

 External control (i.e. IR remote) state changes do NOT reflect in Home Assistant and are NOT updated.

-#### [Light modes] (blinking, fading, etc) are not yet supported.

 ## Enable debug mode